Everything you need to know about parks, trails, recreation areas and more this week

 BASIN RECREATION

 Basin Recreation keeps a busy schedule during the summer months, maintaining over 145 miles of trails for hiking, biking, dog walking and more.
 To plan your next adventure, please check out http://www.basinrecreation.org for a complete list of trails.
-For trail information or maintenance concerns, email Phares Gines, at phares@basinrecreation.org.
+For trail information or maintenance concerns, email Phares Gines.

 STATE PARKS AND RESERVOIRS

-Note: - Updated: Park City murder conviction relied on ‘evidence of intent, intent to kill’